Today, I’m going to show you how to set up Facebook ads in Kenya.

 This social media marketing game is all about testing.
 You test everything to find out what is working and what is not.
 Then do more of what’s working and less of what’s not.

-And buddy, that is the secret.
+And buddy, that is the secret of creating effective Facebook ads in Kenya.